albar965/littlenavconnect-manual/src/en/MENU.rst

 Opens the ``Options`` dialog which has the following settings:

--  ``Update Time Interval``: Allowed range is 50 milliseconds up to 1 second. *Little Navconnect* fetches data from Flight Simulator and sends it to all clients (i.e. *Little Navmap*) using this time interval.
+-  ``Update Time Interval``: Allowed range is 50 milliseconds up to 5 seconds. *Little Navconnect* fetches data from the flight simulator and sends it to all clients (i.e. *Little Navmap*) using this time interval.
 Increase this value if you get a warning message like shown
    below: